Exact Convergence Analysis for Metropolis-Hastings Independence Samplers in Wasserstein Distances: MHI samplers with centered Gaussian proposals

 Our goal now is to obtain an upper bound on the rate of convergence established in Corollary \ref{corollary:logisticexactwasserstein} in high dimensions for binary response regression.
-In this context, it is more natural to treat the $(Y_i, X_i)_{i = 1}^n$ as stochastic; each time the sample size increases, the additional observation is randomly generated.
+In this context, it is natural to treat the $(Y_i, X_i)_{i = 1}^n$ as stochastic; each time the sample size increases, the additional observation is randomly generated.
 Specifically, we will assume that $(Y_i, X_i)_{i = 1}^n$ are independent with $Y_{i} | X_{i}, \beta \sim \text{Bernoulli} \left( S\left( \beta^T X_i \right)\right)$ and $X_i \sim N_{d}(0, \sigma^2 n^{-1} I_d)$ with $\sigma^2 \in (0, +\infty)$.
 Similar scaling assumptions on the data are used for high-dimensional maximum-likelihood theory in logistic regression \citep{Sur2019}.
 We will also assume the limit of the trace of the covariance matrix used in our prior is finite, that is, $tr(C) \to s_0 \in (0, +\infty)$ as $d \to +\infty$.
-This assumption is natural as for the Gaussian prior to exist in any infinite-dimensional Hilbert space, it is a necessary condition that the trace of the covariance is finite.
-Under this model, if the dimension and sample size grow proportionally, we now provide an explicit high-dimensional asymptotic upper bound on the Wasserstein distance.
+Note that this is a necessary condition that the trace of the covariance is finite for Gaussian distributions to exist in an infinite-dimensional Hilbert space \citep{Bogochev2012}.